 The effectiveness of Omega-3 supplementation has proven to be very beneficial in reducing chronic inflammation and helping in post-workout inflammation such as joint pain.

 In a study conducted at the University of Pittsburgh Medical Center, 125 patients that were diagnosed with nonsurgical neck or back pain were administered 1200-2500mg of Omega-3 fatty acids per day.
 After 75 days, fifty-nine percent discontinued taking their prescription NSAID medications for pain.
 Sixty percent stated that their overall pain was improved, and 60% stated that their joint pain had improved.
 Eighty percent stated they were satisfied with their improvement, and 88% stated they would continue with Omega-3 supplementation.
-This study concluded that Omega-3 supplementation demonstrated an equivalent effect in reducing arthritic pain, as does Ibuprofen.1 If that doesn’t prove the efficacy of Omega-3 fatty acids in relieving post workout-inflammation then I don’t know what does.
+This study concluded that Omega-3 supplementation demonstrated an equivalent effect in reducing arthritic pain, as does Ibuprofen [R].
+If that doesn’t prove the efficacy of Omega-3 fatty acids in relieving post-workout-inflammation then I don’t know what does.

 If you can’t get enough fish in your diet, then supplement with Krill Oil.
-It has better bioavailability and has the world’s most powerful antioxidant astaxanthin, which helps with free radical damage.

 Add Turmeric And Ginger